nosnoc/nosnoc/organization_proposal_alt_1.md

 # Proposed class structure for `nosnoc`
+Remaining open questions:
++ Where to put discretization options
++ Is it a good idea to implement time-freezing as a transform from one model type to another.

 ## `nosnoc`
 This is the top level namespace that all elements of nosnoc live under.